ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 - 40% programming **assignments** (PAs)
 - 40% programming **assessments**
   - 3 during the quarter, plus one during finals week

+The breakdown works like this:

+- Labs and reading are evenly split across the weeks
+- Programming **assignments** are weighted as follows:
+    - PA1: 2 points
+    - PA2/4/5/7/8: Two best scores worth 10 points each, next two best worth 8, next best worth 6

+    Note that this sums to 44 points, which is more than the total (40) for assignments.
+There is no extra credit, but if you miss or submit an assignment late, or make substantial mistakes, this gives you a way to make up lost credit by doing well on future assignments.
+Note also that completely skipping an assignment will hurt your grade, so you are always incentivized to make them up for late credit.
+- Programming **assessments** are weighted as follows:
+    - PA3: 6 points
+    - PA6/9: Better score worth 16 points, worse score worth 8 points
+    - Final assessment: worth 18 points

+    Note that this sums to 48 points, which is more than the total for assessments (40).
+There is no make-up work for assessments, and no extra credit, but this policy allows you to make up some credit on future assessments if you miss or do poorly on one.

 ## Labs and Check-ins